magento/devdocs/src/cloud/reference/cli-ref-topic.md

 ## Update Magento Cloud CLI

 The Magento Cloud CLI checks for available updates when you log in, but you can check for updates using the `self:update` command.
-If there is an update available, follow the instructions and enter `Y` for _yes_ to update the CLI.
+If there is an update available, follow the instructions to update the CLI.

 If your Magento Cloud CLI is up to date, you see the following response: